 There is very little gore in the film which will come as a disappointment for those that like to see more brutal graphic murders.
 They do make up for it by putting more emphasis on tension and atmosphere but still a little more of the red stuff would have been welcome.

 I thought that the film skimped a bit on character development for some of the actresses.
 There were one or two that we barely saw up until their death scenes.
 Speaking of which several of these were very rushed or even happened off camera.
 I felt that caretaker Michael and the dancing actress Laurian could have done with much more effort being put into their deaths and indeed their scenes in general.
 I've read though that there are quite a few scenes that were shot but never used in the end product that would have fleshed things out much more including among them a proper death scene for Michael.

 Verdict: Despite it feeling sloppy and disjointed at times I really enjoyed the film and found it to be a different enough slasher than most to linger long in the memory.
-It's a shame it went through such a troubled production with things being edited and deleted right left and center as otherwise it probably would have been even better.
+It's a shame it went through such a difficult production with things being edited and deleted right left and center as otherwise it probably would have been even better.
 A seven out of ten would probably be a fair score given some of the troubles but for the great mask alone I'm going to bump it up to an eight!

 Bodycount (contains major spoilers):

 1) Amanda: Killed before she gets to the audition.
 Stabbed after a bad dream involving the doll.

 2) Christie: Throat cut with a sickle after a chase in the woods following a skating session.
 Head is cut off and left in the toilet for Brooke to find later.

 3) Laurian: She is surprised while practicing a dance and is stabbed from behind.
 Her body is found later by Tara hanging up.